 I know what I can do, but I need what God can do.
-The singer of the psalm "got that."
+The singer of this song got that.
 How about you?
 What are you struggling with?
 Go to God.
 Seek him about that trouble.

 Remember how he has come through in the past

 Mired in the present, I lose all sense of history.
 Not the psalmist.
-When confusion pounded on the door of his heart; when doubt pummeled his confidence in God's love, grace, and compassion; when adversaries threatened to undo him he leafed through the pages of God's past dealings:
+When confusion pounded on the door of his heart; when doubt pummeled his confidence in God's love, grace, and compassion; when adversaries threatened to undo him, he leafed through the pages of history:

 Has God forgotten to be gracious?